asadmehdi785/websys/README.md

 Asad Mehdi
-Quiz 1
+Quiz 1 Continued/Lab 7

-I did not have time to create a CSS file for this quiz, as I was having troubles with Apache not starting up for the first portion of the quiz.
-Due to this, I also was not able to comment my code.
+This is my lab 7 project, and also a continuation of my quiz 1 assignment.
+The website exists to showcase the lab and homework assignments I have worked on so far in the class.
+It consists of a homepage, a page listing the labs, and a page listing the homework assignments I have worked on.
+I wanted to have a clean, simple look with the site, and I think I accomplished that.

-Hope you have a nice day!
+Hope you enjoy!